First Walkers

 What’s Normal for a Baby’s Sweaty Feet?

 Unlike adults, toddlers' sweat glands are still developing, and damp feet are a natural way for their bodies to cool down.
-They have a higher metabolism, which makes them heat up faster.
+Their higher metabolism makes them heat up faster.

 Crawling, exploring, and playing are hard work.
 Sweating helps their bodies stay cool during these energy-intensive activities.
 Hot weather, stuffy rooms, and warm clothes can also trigger it.